- Search The Registry

 - Youth Programs

 - About Us

 - My Account

 *Nat Clifton was born on this date in 1922.
-He was an African American basketball player.
+He was a Black basketball player.

 Born in England, Arkansas, Clifton's and his family moved to Chicago when he was eight.
 His birth name was Clifton Nathaniel, but after he became a high school star athlete he reversed the two names when sportswriters complained that the last name Nathaniel was too long to fit in a headline.
 The nickname "Sweetwater" (or "Sweets") is often reported to have come from his fondness for soft drinks, especially sugarwater.